Cajuns: Americanization of Acadiana (1950–1970)

-Modern preservation and renewed connections
+Establishment of CODOFIL and preservation efforts

 During the early part of the 20th century, attempts were made to suppress Cajun culture by measures such as forbidding the use of the Cajun French language in schools.
-After the Compulsory Education Act forced Cajun children to attend formal schools, American teachers threatened, punished, and sometimes beat their Cajun students in an attempt to force them to use English (a language to which many of them had not been exposed before).
+After the Compulsory Education Act forced Cajun children to attend formal schools, English-speaking teachers threatened, punished, and sometimes beat their Cajun students in an attempt to force them to use English (a language to which many of them had not been exposed before).
 During World War II, Cajuns often served as French interpreters for American forces in France; this helped to overcome prejudice.